eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	Available online at: \url{https://en.wikipedia.org/wiki/GNU_Octave}; last accessed on October 25, 2016.

-+ [SysnetStaff2016]
++ [TheUniversityOfTexasAtAustinStaff2016]
-	Sysnet staff, "Sysnet's Documentation," in {\it Institute for Computational Engineering and Sciences}, Institute for Computational Engineering and Sciences, Cockrell School of Engineering and College of Natural Sciences, The University of Texas at Austin, Austin, TX, October 6, 2016.
+	The University of Texas at Austin staff, "Sysnet's Documentation," in {\it Institute for Computational Engineering and Sciences}, Institute for Computational Engineering and Sciences, Cockrell School of Engineering and College of Natural Sciences, The University of Texas at Austin, Austin, TX, October 6, 2016.

 	Available online at: \url{https://www.ices.utexas.edu/sysdocs/}; last accessed on October 26, 2016.